LuaGunsX/DoordashClient/README.md

 * DisableFE - Disables FE in Work at a Pizza Place, **patched in March 2017**
 * DismemberAll - Dismembers everyone's limbs, **patched in 2017M?**
 * ESP - lol
-* Freecam - Controls your camera separately from the player
-* Flight - lol
 * Fullbright - Makes it bright always even if it is dark on your client
 * JumpAll - Makes everyone jump, **patched in 2021E**
 * Retard - hgfv5trg fh64t fd3fdch4w5tef ht4rdhsrxd